Skip to main content

 About me

-Chero Eliassi graduated with a Master´s degree in Landscape Architecture in 2019 at the Swedish University of Agricultural Sciences (SLU) in Uppsala.
-Eliassi has worked since 2021 as a doctoral student in Jennifer Mack's research project entitled 'Parks around the Towers: Landscape as Resource in the Urban Periphery from the Record Years to the Future'.
-From a historical perspective, the research investigates how the outdoor environments of the Million Programme have been transformed, used, and formed after the record years (1961-1975) and how these landscapes can be viewed as a part of the Swedish cultural heritage.
+Chero Eliassi graduated with a Master´s degree in Landscape Architecture in 2019 from the Swedish University of Agricultural Sciences (SLU) in Uppsala.
+Since 2021, Eliassi has been a doctoral student in Jennifer Mack's Formas-funded research project, "Parks around the Towers: Landscape as Resource in the Urban Periphery from the Record Years to the Future."
+This research investigates, from a historical perspective, how the outdoor environments of the Million Program has been transformed, used, and shaped during and after the record years (1961-1975) and how these landscapes can be viewed as part of Sweden's cultural heritage.
+Eliassi's research focuses on allotment gardening cultures in multicultural landscapes, neighborhood park transformations, neighborhood center densifications, and diasporic cultural practices in Swedish welfare areas.

-With the title '“A Culture of Place” in Swedish Allotments: Gardens as Therapy and Threat in Holma, Malmö', Eliassi captures and investigates how cultivation in and adjacent to Million Programme areas have created social and therapeutic values, as well as a sense of collective belonging.
-The research is based on on-site studies in Malmö and other Swedish cities.
+Under the title"A Culture of Place” in Swedish Post-War Allotments: Gardens as Therapy and Threat in Holma, Malmö", Eliassi examines how cultivation in and around to Million Program areas has generated social and therapeutic values, as well as a sense of collective belonging.
+The research is grounded in on-site studies in Malmö and other Swedish cities.

 Linkedin: